Ten glorious photos of world-famous monuments

 Ross Castle, Killarney, County Kerry, Ireland.
 Mark McGuire

-“For the ducks, boat, and sunset to all align at the time was pure chance and one of these rare moments that is unlikely to be replicated,” shares Mark McGuire, who photographed Ross Castle in Killarney, County Kerry, Ireland.
+“For the ducks, boat, and sunset to all align at the same time was chance and one of these rare moments that is unlikely to be replicated,” shares Mark McGuire, who photographed Ross Castle in Killarney, County Kerry, Ireland.
 Another decisive moment that tells a whole story.

 Ninth place